network-dave/netrun/README.md

 - Timeout for socket and transport operations is set to 10 seconds

-## Device file ##
+## Hosts file ##
 - One hostname/IP address per line

 ## SSH configuration file

-By default, Netrun uses the system's SSH as transport mecanism.
-The system and the user's SSH config is loaded like with a regular SSH command, which means hosts, options like ProxyCommand can be used.
+By default, Netrun uses the system's SSH as transport mecanism (through the Scrapli library).
+The system and the user's SSH config is loaded like with a regular SSH command, which means and configuration like hosts and options (for example ProxyCommand) can be used.

-## Examples
+## Quick Examples

 ```shell
 $ python netrun.py -h 172.16.10.10,172.16.10.11 -u johndoe -c show version